kelekcibo/hpcg_laik/resize_feature/README.md

 ./test-cases/expansion/test-hpcg-resize-2-2.sh
 ```

+## NOTE

-Note that certain sizes are not supported yet.
-For instance, expanding from one two 3 processes.
+* Certain configurations for resizing are not supported yet.
+For instance, expanding from one to 3 processes.
+* The scripts may echo *Result is not as expected* although the results are correct
+  * *numberOfCGsets* is calculated dynamically